kevinhenryburke/scalegitbook/use-cases/Environments.md

 When this is called into action, the Production Environment Manager creates a **Service Runtime** record, referencing the Service and setting the field *Status_Override__c* to **Down**.

+Note that there is one major difference between Absent Connection Stubs and Down Stubs in that the latter signifies an error scenario in *Microscope*.
+Invokers can check if a **SERVICE_IS_DOWN** has been received using the techniques we saw in [Error Handling](../getting-started/ErrorHandling.md).

 {% hint style="tip" %}
 Pro-tip: If you want to have some configurable text in a Down message, then reference a custom setting in the Down Method.
 The envionment mananger can then keep users updated by changing that text custom setting.
 {% endhint %}

+STATUS SERVICE DOWN - INVOKERS SHOULD CHECK FOR THIS IF IMPORTANT....

 ## Absent Connections in Unit Tests